-Article 40(2)(a) CRC affirms that the rule that no one shall be held guilty of any criminal offence on account of any act or omission which did not constitute a criminal offence, under national or international law, at the time it was committed is also applicable to children (see also art.
-15 ICCPR).
-It means that no child can be charged with or sentenced under the penal law for acts or omissions which at the time they were committed were not prohibited by national or international law.
-In the light of the fact that many States Parties have recently strengthened and/or expanded their criminal law provisions to prevent and combat terrorism, the Committee recommends the States Parties to ensure that these changes do not result in retroactive or unintended punishment of children.

-The Committee also wants to remind States Parties that the rule that no heavier penalty shall be imposed than the one that was applicable at the time when the criminal offence was committed, as expressed in article 15 ICCPR, is in the light of article 41 CRC, applicable to children in the States Parties to the ICCPR.
+41. Article 40 (2) (a) of CRC affirms that the rule that no one shall be held guilty of any criminal offence on account of any act or omission which did not constitute a criminal offence, under national or international law, at the time it was committed is also applicable to children (see also article 15 of ICCPR).
+It means that no child can be charged with or sentenced under the penal law for acts or omissions which at the time they were committed were not prohibited under national or international law.
+In the light of the fact that many States parties have recently strengthened and/or expanded their criminal law provisions to prevent and combat terrorism, the Committee recommends that States parties ensure that these changes do not result in retroactive or unintended punishment of children.
+The Committee also wishes to remind States parties that the rule that no heavier penalty shall be imposed than the one that was applicable at the time when the criminal offence was committed, as expressed in article 15 of ICCPR, is in the light of article 41 of CRC, applicable to children in the States parties to ICCPR.
 No child shall be punished with a heavier penalty than the one applicable at the time of his/her infringement of the penal law.
-But if a change of law after the act provides for a lighter the penalty, the child should benefit from this change.
+But if a change of law after the act provides for a lighter penalty, the child should benefit from this change.

-23b.
 The presumption of innocence (art.
-40(2)(b)(i)).
+40 (2) (b) (i))

-The presumption of innocence is fundamental to the protection of the human rights of children in conflict with the law.
+42. The presumption of innocence is fundamental to the protection of the human rights of children in conflict with the law.
 It means that the burden of proof of the charge(s) brought against the child is on the prosecution.
 The child alleged as or accused of having infringed the penal law has the benefit of doubt and is only guilty as charged if these charges have been proven beyond reasonable doubt.
 The child has the right to be treated in accordance with this presumption and it is the duty of all public authorities or others involved to refrain from prejudging the outcome of the trial.

-States Parties should provide information about child development to ensure that this presumption of innocence is respected in practice.
-Due to the lack of understanding of the process, immaturity, fear or for other reasons, the child may behave in suspicious manner, but authorities must not assume that the child is guilty without evidence proven beyond a reasonable doubt.
+States parties should provide information about child development to ensure that this presumption of innocence is respected in practice.
+Due to the lack of understanding of the process, immaturity, fear or other reasons, the child may behave in a suspicious manner, but the authorities must not assume that the child is guilty without proof of guilt beyond any reasonable doubt.

-23c.
 The right to be heard (art.
-12).
+12)